NBME 26-NBME 31: Which is the Best Predictor for Passing Step 1

 Which NBME Practice Exam is the Best Predictor for Passing Step 1?

-Based on informal student reporting, NBME 28 and UWSA 2 are the most correlated with Step 1 performance.
+Based on prior informal student reporting, NBME 28 and UWSA 2 are the most correlated with Step 1 performance.
 Given this information, it might be a good idea to take these two exams when you are further along in your dedicated study and closer to your actual test day.
+Additionally, the newest NBME forms tend to be the most representative of current Step 1 content, so I would recommend taking NBME 31 towards the end of your preparation.
 However, all the CBSSAs that are currently available as well as the UWSAs should be helpful predictors of your performance.

 The NBME consistently updates the available test forms.
 The questions are reflective of the style and content that you will see on the USMLE Step 1.
 When you take a CBSSA, you will receive an estimate of your likelihood to pass Step 1 if you took it within a week of your practice exam.
-While many factors can affect your actual performance on test day, it is generally good for most students to have taken at least 3 practice tests and obtained a 95 percent or greater likelihood of passing before sitting for Step 1.
+The NBME recently updated the estimated probabilities of passing Step 1.

 Enhance Your USMLE Step 1 Preparation with Community Insights and Expert Guidance!